Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Introduction

+This provides a critical advantage for problems where the bad-events are based on sums of random variables.
+To illustrate, consider a basic task in graph theory which we refer to as \emph{vertex-splitting}.
+In its simplest form, given a graph $G$ of maximum degree $\Delta$ we want to color the vertices red or blue so that each vertex gets at most $\tfrac{\Delta}{2} (1+\eps)$ neighbors of either color.
+This is an important subroutine in constructions such as independent transversals (which we describe next) as well as defective vertex coloring (see e.g. \cite{polylog-paper}).
+There are many extensions and variants on this procedure.

-But this bad-event can be computed by a simple automaton, which maintains a running counter of the number of the neighbors of $v$ receiving each color.
+Vertex-splitting is easily handled by the LLL: we color the vertices randomly, and we have a bad-event that a vertex receives too many neighbors of either color.
+Bad-events for vertices $v,w$ can only affect each other if they are within distance $2$ in the graph.
+Thus, $d = \Delta^2$.
+Each bad-event can be computed by a simple automaton, which maintains a running counter of the number of the neighbors receiving each color.
 This has state space of $\Delta^2$, which indeed is $\poly(d)$.
-So this is suitable for our parallel algorithm, and we get a straightforward derandomization.

-As some simplified examples of our parallel algorithm, we get the following results: \begin{theorem}[Simplified] \begin{enumerate} \item If $e \pmax d^{1+\eps} \leq 1$ for constant $\eps > 0$, and each bad-event can be determined by an automaton on a state-space of size $\poly(d)$, then we can find a good configuration in $\tilde O(\log^2 n)$ time. \item If the vector of probabilities $p(B)^{1-\eps}$ satisfies the LLL for some constant $\eps > 0$, and each bad-event $B$ can be determined by an automaton with a state-space of size $\poly(1/p(B))$, and $p(B) \geq 1/\poly(n)$ for all $B$, then we can find a good configuration in $\tilde O(\log^2 n)$ time. \end{enumerate} \end{theorem}
+So this is suitable for our parallel derandomization algorithm in a straightforward way.
+However, this example, simple as it is, would not be covered by previous derandomization algorithms in general.
+For instance, the defective vertex coloring algorithm in \cite{polylog-paper} used an alternate LLL derandomization algorithm for vertex splitting, and consequently it required a number of preprocessing steps to reduce the original degree of the graph to $\polylog(n)$.
+Most LLL applications ``in the wild'' lacked deterministic parallel algorithms because of these types of limitations.

-\textbf{The MT distribution.} When the LLL is satisfied, then a good configuration exists.
-In a number of applications, we need additional global information about it.
-One powerful tool for this is the \emph{MT-distribution} \cite{mtdist1}: namely, the distribution on the configuration at the termination of the MT algorithm.
-This has a number of nice properties, as the probability of an event in the MT distribution is often roughly comparable to its probability under the original distribution $\Omega$.
-This leads to efficient algorithms for structures such as weighted independent transversals \cite{it3}.
+\textbf{The MT-distribution.} If the LLL applies, then a good configuration $X$ exists.
+In some applications, we need additional global information about it.
+One powerful tool is the \emph{MT-distribution} \cite{mtdist1}: namely, the distribution on $X$ at the termination of the MT algorithm.
+(This should not confused with the \emph{LLL-distribution}, namely, the distribution of $\Omega$ conditioned on all bad-events $\mathcal B$ being false, although the two distributions have similar properties.)
+The MT-distribution has many nice properties, as the probability of an event in the MT-distribution is often roughly comparable to its probability under the original distribution $\Omega$.